pyeventsourcing/esdbclient/README.md

 ```

 In the example below, two subsequent events are appended to an existing
 stream.
-Since the stream only has one recorded event, the current position
+Since the stream only has one recorded event, and the stream
-of the end of the stream is `0`.
+positions are zero-based, the expected position of the end of the stream
+is `0`.

 ```python
 event2 = NewEvent(type='OrderUpdated', data=b'{}', metadata=b'{}')